 2. Database Integrated

 These data integration products are supplied as an option when you buy the database software; some of the functionality is built into the database and not available separately in the ETL tool itself.
-The ETL tool is database dependent and will not work with another database, this is not a restriction it is an element of the design.
+The ETL tool is database dependent and will not work with another database, which is an intended part of the design.
 Replacement of the database would entail completely rewriting the integration processes.

 List of database integrated ETL products: